Bethany Land Trust, Bethany

 Thank you to the Hein family for naming these rocks.
 It gave my something to convince tired Calvin we had something to look forward to seeing in the woods.
 Up first?
 Ambush Rock!
 How cool is “Ambush Rock?!”

 The horse trails here are well-marked, but I suppose it’s easy to get confused.
 But not really when you’re hyper focused on getting over to Council Rock!
 How cool is Council Rock?!

 Eh.
 It’s funny, when we were in the woods I had assumed these named rocks had history that went back centuries.
 Like Ambush Rock was obviously where some local Schaghticokes surprise attacked some Pequots or something.
 Then they gathered over at Council Rock to talk about the day’s events.

 But, no. The Hein family just made them up during my lifetime.
 Oh well.
 On to The Rock Garden!
 Calvin was totally psyched for it!

 The trail snaked through a some rocks up and over a hill and then on back up the steep hill to the car.
+The Rock Garden is nearly indiscernible from the rest of the property.
 Despite the tone of this page up to this point, I really liked the Hein Trails.
 The Bethany Land Trust has a bunch of properties and they seem to like clearing trails on all of them, no matter how small.
 At least here they have the surrounding RWA property to work with as well.